-Waubonsee Swing Dance Club will teach and educate those who are interested in the dance styles referred to as Swing Dance, which includes, but is not limited to: East Coast Swing, West Coast Swing, Lindy Hop, Charleston, and Hustle.
-These styles will be taught at a socially acceptable level for any social dance scenarios.
+The Swing Dance Club is a forum to learn, practice and enjoy swing dance and its related dance styles: East Coast Swing, West Coast Swing, Lindy Hop, Charleston and Hustle.
+These styles are taught at a socially acceptable level for any social dance scenario.
+Rehearsals are fun, friendly, energetic and supportive!

-Advisor: Dr. Nancy Christensen, SCI 224, ext.
-2472
+Advisors: Dr. Nancy Christensen, SCI 224, ext.
+2472 Alfred Weiss, SCI 232, ext.
+2720